 What is being proposed?

-The development of the Adult Social Care Local Account for the period 2021/2022.

-The local account is produced on an annual basis, however due to the Covid-19 pandemic this was last produced in 2018/2019.
-We are working with partners in communications to publish this on our website as a summary highlighting key achievements and objectives including a communications approved report link to allow customers to read the full report.
-By producing the local account on our website we hope to make the report more interactive and engaging.
+The development of the Adult Social Care Local Account for the period 2022/23 The local account is produced on an annual basis.
+We are working with partners in communications to publish this on our website as a summary highlighting key achievements and objectives including a designed report to allow customers to read the full report.
+By producing the local account on our website and in a readable landscape format we hope to make the report more interactive and engaging The Local Account has been produced with the Think Local Act Personal group (a group of people with lived experience of adult social care and carers), through information workshops delivered by colleagues across adult social care, for people with lived experience of adult social care; this included carers, service users and volunteers.
 The local account will include narratives of performance along with visual case studies and performance elements.
 Why is the proposal required?

-The local account is a self-assessment that local

-authorities who provide adult social care services produce on an annual basis
+The local account is a self-assessment that local authorities who provide adult social care services produce on an annual basis as part of the agreed adult social care sector-led improvement approach.
 What will this proposal mean for customers?

-The account will provide customers with a clear picture of:

-- the achievements we have made in adult social care - how well we are performing

-- the changes and challenges we are facing

-- · our plans for future improvements

-Publishing this report makes us directly accountable to those of who use our services, allowing people to determine how well we're doing.
+The account will provide customers with a clear picture of: the achievements we have made in adult social care - how well we are performing the changes and challenges we are facing our plans for future improvements Publishing this report makes us directly accountable to those of who use our services, allowing people to determine how well we're doing.